-Building your personal brand can lead to fame and fortune or it can cost you years of wasted time.
+Building your personal brand, from letterhead to logo can lead to fame and fortune or it can cost you years of wasted time.

 I’ve made a lot of mistakes along the way, so I guess you could call me an expert in taking the long road.

 I started doing search engine optimization back in 1995 when it was much easier.
 These days, Internet marketing, whether it be search or social, doesn’t come from merely sprinkling miracle grow on your digital flowers.

 These days you need to be much more strategic and you must streamline your efforts.